 Once the modules are paired it will send full range 5Hz – 24 kHz audio from the receiver to the sub.

-The timing and bass management is performed by the AV receiver.
+The timing and bass management are performed by the AV receiver.

 While designed to be used with SVS subwoofers, these modules can also be used with any subwoofer with a low-level line input.
 Or, any powered speaker or amplifier.